How Severe Asthma Differs for Women

 When symptoms get serious

-Up to 40 percent of women of reproductive age who also have asthma have said their asthma symptoms get worse when they’re premenstrual or having a period, the Medscape report reveals.
-Studies showed that some women had only minor problems, but others’ menstrual-related changes in asthma symptoms meant higher utilization of healthcare resources and near-fatal asthma episodes.
+Up to 40 percent of women of reproductive age who also have asthma have said their asthma symptoms get worse when they're premenstrual or having a period.
+Studies showed that some women had only minor problems, but others' menstrual-related changes in asthma symptoms meant higher utilization of healthcare resources and near-fatal asthma episodes.

 The meaning of menopause

-As the review notes, a 2014 study from the American Thoracic Society states that after age 45, severe asthma increases in men, but not in women.
+A 2015 PLOS One study suggests that after age 45, severe asthma increases in men, but not in women.
 Asthma severity drops between ages 50 to 65 in menopausal women compared to men, which lends credence to the theory that menopause is a friend to asthma.